Accessibility Statement

 Management Approach

-We’re also committed to expanding our impact on society by addressing complex U.S and global health challenges, with a focus on people living in communities with limited resources.
+But our commitment to patients and society goes beyond the medicines we make.
+We are focused on bringing affordable access to more people who can benefit from our medicines.
+This commitment includes our approach to pricing in the U.S. We’re also committed to expanding our impact on society by addressing complex U.S. and global health challenges, with a focus on people living in communities with limited resources.
 Learn more about these efforts in Global Access & Health.

 Pricing in the U.S.

-Pricing medicines to achieve the optimal balance between patient access and sustained investment in innovative treatments is complex.
 At Lilly, we know that pricing our medicines is one of the most important decisions we make as a company.
 We use a value-based approach to pricing, taking into account the following:

-Customer perspective – The unmet needs that medicines can fulfill for patients and caregivers and how people can affordably access the treatment.
+• Customer perspective – The unmet needs that medicines can fulfill for patients and caregivers and how people can affordably access the treatment.

-Company considerations – The costs of research, development, manufacturing, distribution and support services for customers; business trends and other economic factors; and the medicine’s potential market size and patent life.
+• Company considerations – The costs of research, development, manufacturing, distribution and support services for customers; business trends and other economic factors; and the medicine’s potential market size and patent life.

-Competitive landscape – The benefits of our medicine compared to alternative medicines and where our medicine is appropriate for treating conditions.
+• Competitive landscape – The benefits of our medicine compared to alternative medicines and where our medicine is appropriate for treating conditions.

-Contributing factors – Such as health system changes and policy guidelines.
+• Contributing factors – Such as health system changes and policy guidelines.

-We are committed to educating stakeholders about the value of our medicines and ensuring transparency about our prices.
+Lilly also makes price adjustments over a product’s lifecycle that are based on the factors above as well as post-approval clinical and patient outcome data.
+We seek to educate stakeholders about the value of our medicines and to provide transparency about our prices.
 List prices for many of our medicines, as well as average out-of-pocket costs and financial assistance information, are published online.

 List Price vs. Net Price